Share:

 Harmonised sets of Rules have also been published being the Federal Circuit and Family Court of Australia (Family Law) Rules 2021 (Cth) and Federal Circuit and Family Court of Australia (Division 2) (Family Law) Rules 2021 (Cth).

-You may have heard the hype in the media earlier this year when the legislation was passed and now that the new Court is in operation, you may be wondering what this means for you.
+You may have heard the hype in the media when the legislation was passed and now that the new Court is in operation, you may be wondering what this means for you.
 This article explores some of the key changes to be aware of.

 Summary